Podshot/MCEdit-Unified/README.md

 * ftputil (Optional, but FTP server support will be disabled without it)
 * python-yaml
 * python-xlib 0.14
+* ftputil (Optional, but FTP server support will be disabled without it)
+* pyClark (Optional, but error reporting will be disabled without it)

 On Windows, these are also required: